How can our bankruptcy lawyers help you?

-For Chapter 7 bankruptcy, you must pay attorney fees up front; otherwise, the attorney’s fee would be discharged along with the rest of your debt.
+For Chapter 7 bankruptcy, you must pay attorney fees up front.

 For Chapter 13 bankruptcy, you can usually arrange to pay only a small part of the attorney fee up front, paying the rest on a payment plan of between 3 and 5 years.

-- You need to file both a personal bankruptcy and a business bankruptcy.
+- You need to file both personal bankruptcy and business bankruptcy.

 - You have a large number of creditors.

-- You have already filed bankruptcy once in the last 8 years.
+- You have already filed bankruptcy petition once in the last eight years.